Lautaro Formica

-Lautaro Roque Formica (born 27 January 1986 in Rosario) is an Argentine football player currently playing for Chacarita Juniors.
+Lautaro Roque Formica (born 27 January 1986 in Rosario) is an Argentine football player currently playing for Defensores de Belgrano.

 Career

 Formica played for Newell's Old Boys, San Lorenzo and Godoy Cruz during his first professional years.
 He joined Huracán in July, 2010.

 In 2011, he joined Cerro Porteño of Paraguay.

 Personal life

-He is the older brother of Mauro Formica, who plays for Newell's Old Boys.
+He is the older brother of Mauro Formica, who also played for Newell's Old Boys.